pvginkel/ApplicationHost/README.markdown

 2. Call the StartApplication method with the path to the executable to execute.

 These basic steps are enough to get yourself up and running.
+For a more comprehensive example, see MainForm.cs of the demo application.

 ## Customizations